tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >___
 >***Shapechanger.*** The slaad can use its action to polymorph into a Small or Medium humanoid, or back into its true form.
 Its statistics, other than its size, are the same in each form.
 Any equipment it is wearing or carrying isn't transformed.
 It reverts to its true form if it dies.
 >
->***Innate Spellcasting.*** The slaad's spellcasting ability is Charisma (spell save DC 24).
-It can innately cast the following spells, requiring no material components:
->
->At will: circle of death, dimension door, greater invisibility (self only)
->
->3/day each: chain lightning, finger of death, maddening darkness
->
->1/day each: planeshift, power word kill, power word pain
->
 >***Legendary Resistance (3/Day).*** If the slaad fails a saving throw, it can choose to succeed instead.
 >
 >***Magic Resistance.*** The slaad has advantage on saving throws against spells and other magical effects.